© 2025 Reconnection Dorchester CIC

 Registered in England & Wales as a Community Interest Company (CIC) no. 16652702

-Building a community and business hub for Dorchester
+Building a community, business and creative hub for Dorchester

-Read on for more information about the concept of re:connection - Dorchester's Community & Business Hub, why we think it's needed, what the space could include and its vibe.
+Read on for more information about the concept of re:connection - why we think it's needed, what the space could include and its vibe.

 We've listed the next steps we need to take, some inspiring case studies of successful projects elsewhere, and some frequently asked questions.
 Finally, you can contact us to ask a question, share an idea, sign up for emails, or offer to help!